SmashedFrenzy16/Advent-Of-Code-2024-Solutions/README.md

 # Note

-Replace the `i.txt` contents with your own puzzle input.
+Populate the `i.txt` file with your own puzzle input.